Frequently Asked Questions

 7. How often will I receive my child’s report?

 There are three reports posted home to parents throughout the year.
 Each report indicates for every subject a target grade, a projection based on how they are performing at the time of writing the report, an ‘attitude to learning’ grade and an indication of the status of homework and coursework.
-One of these reports will also include teacher comments suggesting how to improve performance.
-One of the reports includes a comment on performance from the form tutor.
+The final report includes a comment from the form tutor about your child’s progress and development during the year.
 The date the report is posted varies depending on the year group and these dates are in the school calendar.
 You can also access details about your child’s grade via mychildatschool.com.

 8. Where can I find information about exams?